fresh-eggs/fresh-eggs.github.io/xband_post.md

 Leveraging the packet injection function I added to the emulator, I built a ServerTalk packet intended to trigger an `msExecuteCode`.

-To do this, I put together a tool written in PHP based off the work in [Roofgarden](https://git.agiri.ninja/retrocomputingnetwork/roofgarden) done by @argirisan to quickly frame a valid ADSP packet given ADSP data:
+To do this, I put together a tool written in PHP based off the work in [Roofgarden](https://git.agiri.ninja/retrocomputingnetwork/roofgarden) done by @agirisan to quickly frame a valid ADSP packet given ADSP data:

 ```php
 <?php